thupchnsky/sc_mvae/README.md

 ## Contact

-Please contact Chao Pan (chaopan2@illinois.edu) and Saurav Prakash (sauravp2@illinois.edu) if you have any question.
+Please contact Chao Pan (chaopan2@illinois.edu) and Saurav Prakash (sauravp2@illinois.edu) if you have any questions.

 ## Citation